InkTIPS: How to Write the Perfect Logline to Sell Your Script

 - Stakes: This is the answer to the question “What happens if the protagonist doesn’t get their want?”
 It’s important to tell the reader why we should be rooting for (or against) the protagonist.
 Is their job on the line?
 Their life?
 Their reputation?

 - Keep it short: Loglines should be between 1-2 sentences.
 You should strive to make it as succinct as possible.
 Producers browse hundreds of loglines a day.
-If they come across a logline between 3-5 sentences, there’s a very good chance they won’t stop to read it but move on to the next one.
+If they come across a logline between 3-5 sentences, there’s a very good chance they'll just move on to the next one.

 - Be specific: It’s important to avoid being vague when writing your logline.
 Don’t use statements like “and hilarity ensues” or “she must come of age.”
 Those don’t give a reader anything to latch on to.
-Instead, say “the battle for class president goes awry” or “she must endure racism growing up on the reservation.”
+Instead, say “the battle for class president goes awry” or “she's forced to grow up fast when she's put in charge of operating her family's farm.”
 You didn’t add any extra sentence but were able to depict a more specific picture of the story the reader can expect.
 Specific details will help your logline stand out from others of the same subject.

 - Avoid using proper nouns: Unless the script is based on a well-known public figure, you should avoid using names of people or places in your logline.
 Revealing your protagonist is named Danielle Preston from Creek Falls gives the reader no pertinent information.
 It just takes up valuable real estate in the logline.
 Instead, use descriptive, specific adjectives to characterize your story like “A renowned concert pianist living in a suburban town” to describe the protagonist and location.